tbroyer/gwt-maven-archetypes/README.md

 1. In one terminal window: `mvn gwt:codeserver -pl *-client -am`
 2. In another terminal window: `mvn jetty:run -pl *-server -am -Denv=dev`
+3.
 Or if you'd rather use Tomcat than Jetty, use `mvn tomcat7:run` instead of `mvn jetty:run`.
+And if you'd rather use SpringBoot, use `mvn spring-boot:run -pl *-server -am -Denv=dev` instead of `mvn jetty:run`.

 Note that the `-pl` and `-am` are not strictly necessary, they just tell Maven not to build the client module when you're dealing with the server one, and vice versa.